 - You would like to be eligible for property tax relief under the Mills Act program.

 In the 1970s, Los Angeles residents grew increasingly alarmed at the erosion of the city's historic neighborhoods.
 Recognizing the importance of preserving the architectural and cultural legacy of its neighborhoods, the City adopted the HPOZ Ordinance in 1979, paving the way for the designation of historic districts.
 The newly-formed Conservancy worked with local officials to craft the ordinance.

 In September 1983, Angelino Heights became the city's first HPOZ.

-As of early 2017, City Council has designated thirty-three neighborhoods as HPOZs, ranging geographically from San Pedro to San Fernando and varying in size from two blocks to areas encompassing hundreds of structures.
+As of 2023, City Council has designated thirty-five neighborhoods as HPOZs, ranging geographically from San Pedro to San Fernando and varying in size from two blocks to areas encompassing hundreds of structures.
 Additional proposed HPOZs are in the pipeline.